-Students have a responsibility to ask teachers for, and to complete make-up assignments, in accordance with the guidelines from the Make-Up Work section (p.8).
+Students have a responsibility to ask teachers for, and to complete, make-up assignments, in accordance with the guidelines from Make-Up Work, within Section I.

 Students have a responsibility to get medical advice and/or counseling about how to adjust their schooling for marriage, pregnancy, and parenthood.